 While the language is noticeable, many other communication skills stay under the radar and are even more susceptible to be biased.

 .
 The Conformity bias: Consider Sue’s testimony: “Chinese are supposed to be very polite.
 I want to be more assertive.
 But I know that it doesn’t match my colleagues’ expectations.
 So, I shy away.”

 .
 The Confirmation bias: In a global company, Jens’s emails are so direct that some colleagues complained to their manager.
 The latter answered: “He doesn’t mean to hurt.
 He is a Nordic guy.”

-Unfortunately, biases and stereotypes (which are systematically negative heuristics towards a social group) are prone to freeze opinions, unease accommodations and make trade-offs unreachable.
+Unfortunately, biases and stereotypes (which are systematically negative heuristics towards a social group) are prone to freeze opinions, unease accommodations, and make trade-offs unreachable.
 Add some work overload, a bit of competition, soon a conflict is likely to emerge in such a team.

 How to inhibit biases?

-For Kahneman (2011), the powerful System 1, which is our intuitive, perceptual, highly biased reasoning process, takes over the logical System 2.
+For Kahneman (2011), the powerful System 1, our intuitive, perceptual, highly biased reasoning process, takes over the logical System 2.
 In other words, biases win.
 Luckily, optimism is not forbidden.
-O.Houdé and his team from René Descartes University demonstrate through functional imaging that it is possible to inhibit the System 1.
+O.Houdé and his team from René Descartes University demonstrate through functional imaging that it is possible to inhibit System 1.
 How?

-On a broader perspective, cultivate curiosity by any means.
+From a broader perspective, cultivate curiosity by any means.
 They are plentiful to choose from:

 - Literature develops empathy,